ErxrilOwl/profile-stack/README.md

 To Setup Sailjs:
  1. cd to sailjs-api
- 2. npm install sailjs -g
+ 2. npm install sails -g
  3. npm install
  4. You will also have to install mongoDB if you want to use the default setup.
 See mongoDB docs on howto
  5. If installing mongoDB, install the mongoDB adapter: npm install sails-mongo